Virtual private clouds

 When launching EC2 instances into shared VPC subnets, note the following:

-Participants can start, stop, terminate, and describe instances that they've created in a shared VPC subnet.
-Participants cannot start, stop, terminate, or describe instances created by the VPC owner in a shared VPC subnet.
+• Participants can start, stop, terminate, and describe instances that they've created in a shared subnet.
+Participants can't start, stop, terminate, or describe instances that the VPC owner created in the shared subnet.

-VPC owners cannot start, stop, terminate, or describe instances created by participants in a shared VPC subnet.
+• VPC owners can't start, stop, terminate, or describe instances created by participants in a shared subnet.

 For more information see, Share your VPC with other accounts in the Amazon VPC User Guide.